CollaboraOnline/collabora-drupal/README.md

   development server you might have self-signed certificate.
 Checking this is **INSECURE** but allow the drupal server to contact the collabora online server is the certificate doesn't check.
-- _Access Token Expiration_: In second the expiration of the token to access the document.
+- _Access token TTL_: In second the expiration of the token to access the document.
 Default to 86400 seconds (24 hours).

 ### COOL